-The second technique is specific to mosquitoes and makes use of their gonotrophic cycle (Polovodova, 1949; Detinova, 1962).
+The second approach is specific to female mosquitoes and makes use of their gonotrophic cycle and involves two distinct dissection-based techniques.
+The simplest and most widely used approach is based on the observation that the appearance of the fine tracheoles incasing ovaries changes irreversibly when ovaries first develop (Detinova, 1945).
+The proportion of parous individuals – those individuals that have borne offspring – can be determined by dissecting field-caught specimens and, by making assumptions of the duration of gonotrophic cycles, yields estimates of lifespan.
+In honour of the entomologist who first made this observation, this approach is known as Detinova’s method.
+The crude dissection technique needed to apply this method means it has been widely adopted, but its simplicity means it provides limited information about mortality.
+The next approach requires more sophisticated dissection and, rather than producing a dichotomous determination of reproductive status, yields a count of the number of reproductive cycles a mosquito has undergone.
 The mosquito ovary is made up of ovarioles, each of which typically produces one egg every gonotrophic cycle.
-After the egg passes into the oviduct the distended ovariole does not completely recover its previous form but a discrete dilation remains which can be detected by dissecting the female reproductive organs.
-Data on the fraction of females that have oviposited provides some information about mortality rates.
-However, a skilled dissector can distinguish the number of dilations from multiple gonotrophic cycles so providing much richer data on longevity.
-The challenges of this method include the amount of time and expertise it takes to collect the data, establishing the relationships between physiological and chronological time (though the distribution of the number of gonotrophic cycles wild-caught mosquitoes have gone through is of direct epidemiological relevance) and the fact that it only applies to females.
+After the egg passes into the oviduct, the distended ovariole does not completely recover its previous form but a discrete dilation remains which can be detected by dissecting the female reproductive organs (Polovodova, 1949).
+A skilled dissector can determine the number of such dilations, so providing richer data on longevity.
+After the scientist first observing these changes, this approach is known as Polovodova’s method.
+The challenges of this method include the amount of time and expertise it takes to collect data and lack of consensus regarding the type of oogenesis producing observable dilations, complicating interpretation of data.
+Both dissection approaches are specific to females and require conversions between physiological and chronological time (though the distribution of the number of gonotrophic cycles wild-caught mosquitoes have gone through is of direct epidemiological relevance).

-An issue with both methods is that they require logistically diﬃcult and expensive field campaigns.
-There is thus value in conducting a meta-analysis of existing data to explore consistency across studies, identify correlates of lifespan and to learn lessons for further studies.
-Here we analyse data from 232 MRR and 131 dissection studies using a common statistical methodology.
-For MRR we make use of a very valuable database of 394 mosquito studies assembled by Guerra et al. (2014) while the dissection studies we extracted from the literature ourselves.
+An issue with all methods is that they require logistically diﬃcult and expensive field campaigns.
+There is thus value in conducting a meta-analysis of existing data to explore consistency across studies, to identify correlates of lifespan and to learn lessons for further studies.
+Here, we apply a common statistical methodology to analyse data from 232 MRR, 1490 observations of parity obtained through Detinova’s method, and 131 studies which used Polovodova’s method to determine physiological lifespan.
+For MRR, we make use of a valuable database of 394 mosquito studies assembled by Guerra et al. (2014).
+For parity observations of Detinova’s type, we use a valuable database of anopheline malaria vectors assembled by Massey et al. (2016) comprising bionomic data assembled from 877 references.
+We extracted data from studies using Polovodova’s method ourselves via a literature search.
 We concentrated on the three major genera of mosquito vectors, Anopheles, Aedes (in its traditional sense) and Culex, which constitute the majority of the data.

 MRR estimates the length of time a mosquito remains alive and is still in the area available for recapture, meaning that estimates of lifespan using this data are likely biased downwards.
 In dissections of females, the majority of ovarioles have fewer dilations than the number of gonotrophic cycles an individual has experienced, also meaning that estimates derived from these data likely understand true physiological age (Hugo et al., 2008).
 It is unclear which of these methods leads to lower estimates but in both cases we term our estimates lower bounds on lifespan, which we shall refer to as LBL.